NCERT Infrexa

 Causes of Casteism

-We know people from different caste live together in a society.
-It is a fact that there could be a probability of developing a sense of superiority in a particular group or class of people in lack of proper ethical sensibility.
+We know people from different castes live together in a society.
+It is a fact that there could be a probability of developing a sense of superiority in a particular group or class of people with a lack of proper ethical sensibility.
+The most negative aspect of casteism can be found in Indian history.

-Generally, different castes have their own customs, dress, food, and language, and this diversity reveals the difference between them.
-The problem starts when the people of each caste start giving too much importance to their own culture considering their own traditions to be paramount, actually, this is another main cause of casteism.
-Even in the modern era, incidents like casteism are seen very often in society.
+Generally, different castes have their own customs, dress, food, and language, and this diversity reveals the differences between them.
+The problem arises when people of each caste start giving too much importance to their own culture, considering their traditions to be paramount.
+This is another main cause of casteism.
+Even in the modern era, incidents of casteism are still prevalent in society.

-The rural communities were arranged in an order that was basically based on caste.
-The upper or superior caste was always lived in a segregated place far from the lower class.
+Initially, it was observed that the Brahmin caste was given the topmost position, followed by Kshatriya, Vaishya, and then Shudra.
+Rural communities were arranged in a hierarchy primarily based on caste.
+The upper or superior caste always lived in segregated areas far from the lower class.

-Casteism is considered a most dreadful social evil that should not be given any place in society.
-It works to divide the society and break the integrity of the Nation, it is a huge blot for modern civilized society.
+Casteism is considered the most dreadful social evil that should not be given any place in society.
+It works to divide society and break the integrity of the nation, representing a significant blot on modern civilized society.

-Unlike a civilized society where merit and individual personality are given importance, the Indian society gives more preference to Jati or the caste.
-Casteism is a term that is popular as – “Jatiwad” is one of the major obstacles to the development of India.
+Unlike a civilized society where merit and individual personality are given importance, Indian society gives more preference to Jati or the caste.

 Indians still often identify themselves by their Caste or Jati they belong to and caste is still a major factor in marriage selection.
 If we go to remote areas we witness casteism at the grass-root level.
 People of the lower class are still not treated with quality.

-Cateism is a practice where discrimination is done and untouchability is promoted on the basis of caste or Jati.
-It is against the ideals of the Indian constitution and broadly violates equality rights as guaranteed by it under articles 15, 16 and 17.
+Cateism is against the ideals of the Indian constitution and broadly violates equality rights as guaranteed by it under articles 15, 16, and 17.

 Under article 17 of the Constitution, untouchability is abolished and its preaching and practice in any form is forbidden `in India.
-Now untouchability (Under untouchability (Offences) Act, 1954) is a serious offence punishable for a term exceeding 2 years with fine accordance with the law.
+Now untouchability (Under Untouchability (Offences) Act, 1954) is a serious offence punishable for a term exceeding 2 years with a fine in accordance with the law.

 It is a bad practice that has no legal force behind it therefore we can say that the present status of casteism is totally illegal and unconstitutional in India.